Microsoft/azure-docs.pt-pt/articles/iot-edge/tutorial-store-data-sql-server.md

                    if (messageBody != null && messageBody.machine.temperature > temperatureThreshold)
                    {
-                       // Send the message to the output as the temperature value is greater than the threashold. var filteredMessage = new Message(messageBytes);
+                       // Send the message to the output as the temperature value is greater than the threashold. using (var filteredMessage = new Message(messageBytes))
+                       {
                             // Copy the properties of the original message into the new Message object. foreach (KeyValuePair<string, string> prop in messageReceived.Properties)
                             {filteredMessage.Properties.Add(prop.Key, prop.Value);}
                             // Add a new property to the message to indicate it is an alert. filteredMessage.Properties.Add("MessageType", "Alert");
                             // Send the message.
                             await output.AddAsync(filteredMessage);
                             logger.LogInformation("Info: Received and transferred a message with temperature above the threshold");
+                       }
                    }
                }
            }